 Why Book Geoff Colvin?

-In his fourth decade at Fortune, Geoff Colvin’s breadth of experience is impressive.
-He is one of journalism’s sharpest and most respected commentators on leadership, management, globalization, regulation, corporate governance, competition, the economy, the infotech revolution, human performance and related issues.
+Now in his fourth decade at Fortune, Geoff Colvin’s breadth of experience is impressive.
+He is one of business journalism’s sharpest and most respected commentators on leadership, management, globalization, regulation, corporate governance, competition, the economy, the InfoTech revolution, human performance and related issues.
 Geoff’s regular column and frequent cover stories in Fortune have earned him millions of loyal readers.
-His “On Leadership” series, which appears online on Money.CNN.com, provides a compelling look at what top leaders are doing to navigate uncertain times.

 A native of Vermillion, South Dakota, Geoff Colvin is an honors graduate of Harvard with a degree in economics and has an M.B.A. from New York University.